Market Observations & Portfolio Commentary

 -

-Entegris, Inc. (ENTG) – ENTG lagged the broader market during 3Q due to a more gradual recovery for trailing edge nodes, slower wafer starts, and delayed manufacturing capex spending.
-The near-term market conditions and different recovery rates throughout the industry have led to a more cautious outlook for the remainder of the year.
+Entegris, Inc. (ENTG) – ENTG underperformed during 4Q due to a more sluggish market recovery, particularly in mainstream and 3D NAND areas, as well as providing a cautious outlook.
 That said, its solutions for advanced technology and incremental wafer content gains should propel a faster recovery next year.
 ENTG is one of the most diversified players in the semi-materials industry with its size and scale.
 We remain attracted to the industry’s high barriers to entry, limited competitors, and high switching costs.

 -